JoschiZ/WCL-TS-Components/README.md

 This project is **not** affiliated with the Warcraft Logs Team!

+### Features
+- Full typescript support for your components
+- Easily share code between different components
+- Include your source directly as comments
+- Creates export strings for you to easily share components with others
+- File watcher for a faster write - test cycle
+- Automatically tests your component in WCL using Puppeteer

 ## How to use
 Clone this repository or create your own repository directly from the [template](https://github.com/JoschiGrey/WCL-TS-Components/generate).
 >git clone https://github.com/JoschiGrey/WCL-TS-Components